-- The use of unmanned aircraft within the EMS, for both commercial and recreational purposes, is becoming a more frequent occurrence.
-Despite the regulations around this activity, many drones are thought to be launched without the necessary permission.
+- The use of unmanned aircraft within the EMS, for both commercial and recreational purposes is becoming a more frequent occurrence.
+Despite the national regulations around this activity, many drones are used without the correct permissions in place.

 Figure B23: Pressures and Associated Management Measures - Unmanned Aircraft